vangork/miniblog/README.md

 To use MySQL Database, change the following value.
 In additional, create the database with the name of value of MYSQL_DATABASE in the MySQL instance.
 ```
-DATABASR_TYPE = 'mysql'
+DATABASR_TYPE = 'mysql'  # Change DATABASR_TYPE to 'mysql'
 MYSQL_SERVER = 'server'
 MYSQL_DATABASE = 'miniblog'
 MYSQL_USER = 'user'
 MYSQL_PASSWORD = 'password'
 ```
 To use Microsoft SQL Server Database, change the following value.
-In additional, create the Database with the name of value of MSSQL_DATABASE in the SQl Server instance.
+In additional, create the Database with the name of value of MSSQL_DATABASE in the SQL Server instance.
 ```
-DATABASR_TYPE = 'mssql'
+DATABASR_TYPE = 'mssql'   # Change DATABASR_TYPE to 'mssql'
 MSSQL_SERVER = 'server'
 MSSQL_DATABASE = 'miniblog'
 MSSQL_USER = 'user'